Why China Won’t Stop North Korea

 “A merciless offensive.”

-Pyongyang’s declaration, the first in which it referred to its nuclear arsenal as “offensive” in nature, was a major aftershock to a region already reeling from North Korea’s recent slew of nuclear and ballistic missile tests.
-If we believe Tuesday’s announcement, North Korea doesn’t just possess nukes—a frightening enough reality.
+Pyongyang’s declaration, the first in which it referred to its nuclear arsenal as “offensive” in nature, came as a major aftershock to a region already reeling from North Korea’s slew of nuclear and ballistic missile tests in May.
+If we believe Pyongyang’s June 9 announcement, North Korea doesn’t just possess nukes—a frightening enough reality.
 It is ready and willing to use them.

-China supplies North Korea with about 90 percent of its oil, 80 percent of its consumer goods and roughly 40 percent of its food.
-It is Pyongyang’s largest military supplier, and its closest friend and strongest defender in the UN Security Council and other international organizations.
-“If it weren’t for the Chinese,” wrote author Gordon Chang recently, “there would be no North Korean missile program, no North Korean nuclear program and no North Korea.”
+Meanwhile, China supplies North Korea with about 90 percent of its oil, 80 percent of its consumer goods and roughly 40 percent of its food.
+It is Pyongyang’s largest military supplier, and its chief representative in the UN Security Council and other international organizations.
+“If it weren’t for the Chinese,” wrote author Gordon Chang, “there would be no North Korean missile program, no North Korean nuclear program and no North Korea” (Forbes, May 25).

 So why does China keep North Korea alive?

 The common answer as to why Beijing sustains and defends North Korea is that it fears that the implosion of Kim Jong Il’s regime would create a humanitarian crisis that would see refugees flooding across the Yalu River into China.
-Perhaps there’s some truth to that claim.
-But surely such short-term problems would be marginal compared to the long-term advantage of encouraging an economically and politically stable government without ominous nuclear aspirations in Pyongyang.
+There’s some truth to that claim.
+But surely such short-term problems would be minor compared to the long-term advantage of encouraging an economically and politically stable government without ominous nuclear aspirations in Pyongyang.

 The reality is more sinister: China’s leaders support Kim Jong Il’s regime because a rogue North Korea serves China’s ambitions, both within the region and in the global arena!

-First, the existence of an unpredictable, highly volatile nuclear aspirant is a distraction to China’s competitors in the region, particularly Japan (and South Korea to a lesser degree).
-“Apparently, [Chinese] President Hu Jintao finds Kim useful in the short-term for keeping Japan and South Korea off balance …,” wrote Chang.
-China employs North Korea in Asia in much the same way Iran employs Hezbollah in Syria and Lebanon—as an instrument to push, pry and distract Western-aligned governments, thereby undermining and countering U.S. interests in Asia.
+First, the existence of an unpredictable, highly volatile nuclear aspirant is a distraction to China’s competitors in the region.
+“Apparently, [Chinese] President Hu Jintao finds Kim useful in the short-term for keeping Japan and South Korea off balance,” wrote Chang (ibid.).
+China employs North Korea in Asia in much the same way Iran employs Hezbollah in Syria and Lebanon: as an instrument to push, pry and distract Western-aligned governments, thereby undermining and countering U.S. interests in Asia.

-The media have been awash lately with reports on China’s efforts to eviscerate the U.S. economy, including its efforts to destabilize the dollar, undermine the American financial system and strengthen the credibility of the International Monetary Fund and other international financial institutions.
+The media are awash with reports on China’s attempts to eviscerate the U.S. economy, including its efforts to destabilize the dollar, undermine the American financial system and strengthen the credibility of the International Monetary Fund.
 Evidence shows that Beijing is expanding its military capacities, especially its navy, and solidifying military and strategic partnerships to counter America.
 China is competing with the U.S. in space, and reports show it to be undermining U.S. power in cyberspace.
-It is forging dubious relationships with anti-American regimes in Africa and Latin America, not to mention consistently undermining America’s diplomatic ventures across the world, particularly in sensitive places like Iran.
+It is forging dubious relationships with anti-American regimes in Africa and Latin America, not to mention consistently handicapping America’s diplomatic ventures around the world, particularly in sensitive places like Iran.

-When North Korea confirmed its entrance into the nuclear club in October 2006 by detonating a nuclear device, Henry Kissinger, Sam Nunn, William Perry and George Shultz wrote a joint article saying “the world [was] on the precipice of a new and dangerous nuclear era.” “[T]he likelihood that non-state terrorists will get their hands on nuclear weaponry is increasing,” they wrote.
+When North Korea confirmed its entrance into the nuclear club in October 2006 by detonating its first nuclear device, Henry Kissinger, Sam Nunn, William Perry and George Shultz wrote a joint article saying that “the world [was] on the precipice of a new and dangerous nuclear era.” “[T]he likelihood that non-state terrorists will get their hands on nuclear weaponry is increasing,” they wrote.
 “In today’s war waged on world order by terrorists, nuclear weapons are the ultimate means of mass devastation.
 And non-state terrorist groups with nuclear weapons are conceptually outside the bounds of a deterrent strategy and present difficult new security challenges” (Wall Street Journal, Jan.
 4, 2007).

-After Pyongyang’s recent test—not to mention the advancement of Iran’s nuclear program and the fact that Pakistan and its nukes could fall into the hands of radical Islamists—can anyone doubt that we have entered a new era of nuclear proliferation?
+After Pyongyang’s test earlier this year—not to mention the advancement of Iran’s nuclear program and the fact that Pakistan and its nukes could fall into the hands of radical Islamists—can anyone doubt that we have entered a new era of nuclear proliferation?

-We live in the age of nuclear proliferation among rogue terrorist-sponsoring states—and China is the nation responsible for supporting and sustaining the most advanced of these states!
+We live in an age of nuclear proliferation among rogue terrorist-sponsoring states—and China is supporting and defending the nation in this group with the most advanced rogue nuclear program!